top of page

 Midwest Recycling Center operates many electronics recycling drop off events in the greater St. Louis area.

-The City of St. Louis has a detailed list of places one can recycle a wide things "beyond the blue bin."
+The City of St. Louis has a detailed list of places one can recycle a wide things "beyond the blue bin" throughout the region.

 bottom of page